MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 though one is rarely interested in the full matrix, but rather to compute eigenvalues and solve linear systems.
-The matrix is usually huge and very structures (though not very sparse), so it is way more efficient to code a direct linear transformation.
+The matrix is usually huge and very structured (though not very sparse), so it is way more efficient to code a direct linear transformation.
 The Jacobian is not symmetric so one needs to derive both the right and left transformations given by